Reference 02 — Graph model

 acq_rel

-release: flush all writes before someone else observes count drop; acquire: if we observe drop to zero, sync with all prior releases
+release: flush all writes before someone else observes count drop; acquire: if the drop to zero is observed, synchronize with all prior releases

 Read for inspection (debug, metrics)